wlouie1/MSKCCPersonalizedMedicineChallenge/README.md

 | **Log Loss** | 0.6431 | 0.6999 | 1.0935 |
 | **Accuracy** | - | 66.9% | 34.4% |

 The scores are not especially impressive (among other reasons, the model is trained on only 80% of the original training data, and hyperparameters are not tuned), but the approach is versatile and intrepretable.
-The solution also ONLY uses the provided text data in the training set, so there are a lot of potential improvements to be made in using external data.
+The solution also ONLY uses the provided text data in the training set, so there are a lot of potential improvements to be made by using external data.
 Please see [Usage and Approach](#usage-and-approach) for more details on the approach and visualizations.

 ## Usage and Approach